 By Randy Ray

 When Yee, B.S.P., opened The Medicine Shoppe Pharmacy and Compounding Centre in Regina in 2010 he was formulating one or two compound medications a day.
-In 2011 compounds accounted for 25 per cent of his dispensary business and in the summer of 2012, 40 per cent.
-By 2014, 60 per cent of his prescriptions were made in his dispensary.
+Since then his compounding business has taken off exponentially.

 Top compounding tips

 - Purchase the best chemicals and components.